JetBrains/lets-plot-kotlin/README.md

 <a id="in-jvm-js"></a>
 ### JVM and Kotlin/JS

-To learn more about creating plots in JVM or Kotlin/JS environment read [USAGE_SWING_JFX_JS.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/USAGE_SWING_JFX_JS.md).
+To learn more about creating plots in JVM or Kotlin/JS environment please read [USAGE_SWING_JFX_JS.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/USAGE_SWING_JFX_JS.md).

 #### Examples
 Examples of using of the Lets-Plot Kotlin API in JVM and Kotlin/JS applications are available in the [Lets-Plot Kotlin Mini Apps (Demos)](https://github.com/alshan/lets-plot-mini-apps) GitHub repository.